EEA nationals - claiming benefits as a former worker

 If you've a right to reside as a former worker or self-employed person, you may not have to show that you satisfy the rest of the HRT and may be able to claim means-tested benefits.

-From 1 March 2014, you may not be accepted as being a former worker or self-employed person if your gross earnings or your profits in the preceding three months of work or self-employment were less than a 'Minimun Earnings Threshold'.
+From 1 March 2014, you may not be accepted as being a former worker or self-employed person if your gross earnings or your profits in the preceding three months of work or self-employment were less than a 'Minimum Earnings Threshold'.

 - If you recently lost your job and are looking for work, see EEA nationals – jobseekers

-Temporarily unable to work
+If you're temporarily unable to work

 If you've been working for an employer or as a self-employed person and are temporarily unable to work due to your illness or to an accident that you've had, you should still have the right to reside as a worker.
 There is no legal definition of temporary, but there must be a realistic possibility that you will be able to work again in the forseeable future.